 If the Court does decide to bring in the deceased’s severable share of the property, they will also decide on the percentage share to be available for the purposes of the claim.

-When considering a s9 application as part of a claim under the Act, another issue to consider is whether the other owner is still living in the property and how much longer they will be living there for.
+When considering a Section 9 application as part of a claim under the Act, another issue to consider is whether the other owner is still living in the property and how much longer they will be living there.
 The Court will consider what can be done in such circumstances, such as making an order that the property be sold or an agreement could be reached where the co-owner purchases the deceased’s severable share and the funds fall into the estate.

 There is a wide range of orders that the Court can make when determining a claim under the 1975 Act.
 There is a 6-month time limit from the date of the grant of probate being obtained to bring a claim under the Act.
 Therefore, claimants should seek advice at the earliest opportunity following the deceased’s death so that they can find out what options are available to them.